Samsung/SamsungAutomationStudio/motion-pose/monitor/README.md

 ## Usage

-You can check the screen being detected in the external environment through the pose/hand detection node.
+You can check the screen being detected in the external environment through the pose/hand-detect-node.

-Apply the `Server Url` and `Monitor Port` of the detection node to the properties of this node.
+Apply the `Server Url` and `Monitor Port` of the pose/hand-detect-node to the properties of this node.

 ## Properties